American Oil Giants Collectively Refuse to Invest in Venezuela: Why Has the "Energy Goldmine" Turned into a "Hot Potato"?

 From a purely economic perspective, investing in Venezuelan oil is also completely unfeasible.
 According to estimates from Rystad Energy and Wood Mackenzie, the breakeven point for bringing Venezuelan heavy crude to market is approximately $80 per barrel.
 However, the current WTI oil price is below $60 per barrel, and Venezuelan heavy crude typically trades at a discount relative to WTI, making profitability impossible.

-More importantly, the petroleum industry has shifted from "long-cycle investments" (such as Canadian oil sands, with a resource lifespan measured in decades) to "short-cycle investments" (such as U.S. shale oil, where investments can be recouped within a few years).
-Venezuelan oil projects, however, represent a typical long-cycle investment, which runs counter to this industry trend.
-Additionally, over the past decade, the U.S. oil sector has been the worst-performing industry in the S&P index.
-Shareholders now demand exceptionally high returns on capital and are absolutely unwilling to support large-scale, long-cycle overseas investments in high-risk environments.
+More importantly, the petroleum industry has shifted from long-cycle investments (such as Canadian oil sands, with a resource lifespan of 30-50 years) to short-cycle investments (such as U.S. shale oil, where investments can be recouped in 2-3 years).
+Venezuelan oil projects represent a typical long-cycle investment, which runs counter to the industry trend.
+Additionally, over the past 12-15 years, the U.S. oil sector has been the worst-performing industry in the S&P 500.
+Shareholders demand extremely high returns on capital and would never support large-scale, long-cycle overseas investments in high-risk environments.

 III.
 Case Study: Why is Chevron's "Stay-Behind" Strategy Not Replicable?

-Among the major oil companies, only Chevron remains in Venezuela, struggling to hold on, but this is not because the local market offers investment value; rather, it possesses "unique and irreplicable conditions."
+Among the 16 major corporations, only Chevron remains in Venezuela, struggling to hold on.
+However, this is not because the local market offers investment value, but rather due to its unique and irreplicable conditions.

-Chevron's core advantage lies in holding a "special exemption," and its operational model in Venezuela resembles more of a "debt recovery" process: most of the extracted crude oil is directly shipped to U.S. refineries to offset historical debts owed to it.
-Additionally, Chevron has committed to increasing its current production capacity of 10,000 barrels per day by 50% within the next few months.
-However, even with this expansion, its output growth will have a negligible impact on the global heavy oil market.
-For other U.S. oil companies, they lack the historically rooted special access that Chevron enjoys, making it impossible for them to replicate its model.
+Chevron's core advantage lies in holding special exemptions, and its operational model in Venezuela is more akin to debt recovery: most of the extracted crude oil is directly shipped to U.S. refineries to offset the historical debts owed by PDVSA.
+Additionally, Chevron has committed to increasing its current production capacity of 240,000 barrels per day by 50% within the next 18-24 months.
+However, even with this expansion, its impact on the global heavy oil market remains minimal.
+For the other 15 U.S. oil companies, they lack the historical special access that Chevron possesses, making it impossible for them to replicate its model.

 IV.
 Deep-Seated Game: The Essential Nature of the Meeting and the Realistic Contradictions of Trump's Strategy

-The essence of this White House closed-door meeting is not merely an "investment invitation," but rather a game of chess between the Trump administration and the oil giants.
-Trump needs the endorsement of these giants to prove that his Venezuela policy "has a viable path"; meanwhile, the giants leverage the White House platform to "raise their entry conditions sky-high."
-The statement by ExxonMobil's CEO that he "cannot invest" carries the underlying message to Washington: Unless 100% political insurance, tax exemptions, and a complete resolution of historical debt and asset issues are provided, not a single penny will be invested.
+The essence of this closed-door White House meeting was not merely an investment invitation, but rather a strategic game between the Trump administration and the oil giants.
+Trump needed the endorsement of these giants to prove that his Venezuela policy was viable, while the giants leveraged the White House platform to push their entry conditions to an extremely high level.
+The statement by ExxonMobil's CEO that investment was not feasible carried an underlying message to Washington: Unless 100% political insurance, tax exemptions are provided, and historical debt and asset issues are thoroughly resolved, not a single dollar will be invested.

-Trump's strategic intentions appear grand, yet they harbor numerous practical contradictions: Firstly, rebuilding trust is extremely difficult.
-American oil companies have been expelled from Venezuela for decades, lacking understanding of the local situation.
-Rebuilding trust and the investment environment may take 20-30 years, making it hard to achieve breakthroughs in the short term.
-Secondly, control over oil prices is limited.
-Even if Venezuela's production is successfully increased, Russia and OPEC+ can still influence oil prices through measures like adjusting output and creating regional tensions.
+Trump's strategic intentions may appear grand, but they are fraught with numerous practical contradictions: First, rebuilding trust is extremely difficult.
+American oil companies have been expelled from Venezuela for decades and lack understanding of the local situation.
+Rebuilding trust and the investment environment could take 20-30 years, making breakthroughs unlikely in the short term.
+Second, control over oil prices is limited.
+Even if Venezuela's production is successfully increased, Russia and OPEC+ can still influence oil prices by adjusting output or creating regional tensions.
 Relying solely on controlling Venezuela is insufficient to shake the global oil price landscape.
-Thirdly, strategic gains are questionable.
-Investing massive funds to rebuild Venezuela's infrastructure carries the risk of future regime changes, potentially leading to a "total loss" outcome.
+Third, the strategic gains are questionable.
+Investing massive funds to rebuild Venezuela's infrastructure carries the risk of future regime changes, potentially leading to a total loss of capital.

 V. Profound Revelation: Resources Do Not Equal Wealth; Rules Are the Cornerstone of Prosperity.

-The incident of U.S. oil giants collectively refusing to invest in Venezuela has brought profound enlightenment to the world: Venezuela's tragedy lies in the fact that, despite "sitting on a gold mine," it has turned itself into an "isolated island" due to a lack of rules and stability.
-This event exposes the harsh truth under the logic of energy hegemony—resources themselves do not represent wealth.
+The collective refusal of American oil giants to invest in Venezuela has brought profound enlightenment to the world: Venezuela's tragedy lies in the fact that, despite sitting on a mountain of gold, it has turned itself into an isolated island due to a lack of rules and stability.
+This incident reveals the harsh truth under the logic of energy hegemony—resources themselves do not represent wealth.

-Only in a soil where the rule of law is robust, infrastructure is well-developed, and society is stable can resources be transformed into genuine prosperity.
-As long as Venezuela's business environment remains a "combination of the law of the jungle and ruins," its billions of barrels of crude oil will continue to lie dormant underground.
-The reservations of U.S. energy giants are not only a "verdict" on Venezuela but also a warning to all nations worldwide that rely on resource dividends while disregarding rules: abandoning the commitment to rules and stability means even the richest resources cannot bring sustained prosperity.
+Only under the soil of sound rule of law, well-developed infrastructure, and social stability can resources be transformed into genuine prosperity.
+As long as Venezuela's business environment remains a combination of the law of the jungle and ruins, its 300 billion barrels of crude oil will continue to lie dormant underground.
+The reservations of U.S. energy giants are not only a verdict on Venezuela but also a warning to all countries worldwide that rely on resource dividends while disregarding rules: abandoning the commitment to rules and stability means even the richest resources cannot bring sustainable prosperity.

-For the American oil industry, the choices made by the giants reflect a rational return to industry norms: under the pressure of shareholder returns and the demand for controllable risks, "stable expectations" are far more attractive than "vast reserves."
-Venezuela's oil may never lack "coveters," but before its business environment and regulatory system undergo fundamental improvements, it is destined to remain a "hot potato" that no one dares to touch.
+For the U.S. oil industry, the choices of the giants also reflect a rational return of the sector: under the pressure for shareholder returns and the demand for controllable risks, stable expectations are far more attractive than vast reserves.
+Venezuela's oil may never lack coveters, but before the business environment and regulatory system are fundamentally improved, it is destined to remain a hot potato that no one dares to touch.